What Is a Voiding Diary?

 What’s the best voiding diary app for iPhone?

 It depends on what your doctor needs. iUFlow (4.7 stars, free) is the closest to a clinical-grade diary with full ICS-standard data capture and optional Bluetooth uroflowmeter integration.
 Bladderly (4.5 stars) uses AI to estimate volume from sound.
-P Water App (4.7 stars) is the simplest option: one-tap bathroom logging that doubles as both a hydration tracker and a frequency diary, with Apple Watch support used by over 45% of its users.
-For detailed clinical tracking, choose iUFlow.
-For everyday compliance with hydration insights, P Water App is the most practical choice.
+P (4.7 stars) is the simplest option: one-tap bathroom logging that doubles as both a hydration tracker and a voiding diary, now with optional volume in mL or oz and a dedicated Voiding Diary Mode, plus Apple Watch support used by over 45% of its users.
+For a full ICS Level 3 diary, choose iUFlow.
+For everyday compliance with hydration insights, P is the most practical choice.

 Is a digital voiding diary better than paper?